 Martin et al. examined PFCA contents in the food web from Lake Ontario in Canada (Martin et al., 2004).
-Adult lake trout (top predator) were collected at various years and locations in Lake Ontario.
-Samples of prey fish (sculpin, smelts and alewifess) and macroinvertebrates (Mysis sp., Diporeia sp.) were collected at one location in October 2002.
+Adult lake trouts (top predator) were collected at various years and locations in Lake Ontario.
+Samples of prey fish (sculpins, smelts and alewifes) and macroinvertebrates (Mysis sp., Diporeia sp.) were collected at one location in October 2002.
+A more detailed study description is given in chapter 3.3.1.3.
 Lake trout samples analyzed represented individual whole fish homogenates.
 The other species were processed as composites of whole individuals.
-TMFs are shown in Table 8.
+TMFs are shown in Figure 2 and Table11.

 Houde et al. investigated the food web of bottlenose dolphins.
 The authors sampled different biota, i.e. croaker, pinfish, spotfish, spotted seatrout, striped mullet and samples from bottlenose dolphins, as well as water and surface sediment.
 Sample collection was conducted between 2002 and 2004.
-Based on stable isotope (15N) analysis the trophic level of each biota sample was determined.
+Based on stable isotope (15 N) analysis the trophic level of each biota sample was determined.
 PFCAs were analysed in plasma and liver of dolphins and afterwards a whole body burden was calculated.
 For prey whole body homogenates were analysed for PFCA (Houde et al., 2006).
-For results see Table 8.
+A more detailed study description is given in chapter 3.3.1.3.
+For results see Table 11.

 Kelly et al. measured PFCAs in the Canadian Arctic marine food web.
-The authors used concentrations in sediment and in different organisms (lichens, macroalgae, bivalves, fish, seaducks, and marine mammals) to calculate TMFs.
-Sample collection was conducted between 1999 and 2003.
+The authors used concentrations in sediment and in different organisms (lichens, macroalgae, bivalves, fish) and tissues and organs (stomach contents, liver, muscle, blubber and/or milk) of common eider ducks, and beluga whales and ringed seals to calculate TMFs.
+Sample collection was conducted between 1999 and 2003 along the eastern Hudson Bay coastline in close proximity to the Inuit village Umiujaq.
 PFCAs were measured in different tissues/fluids of the beluga whale including blood, muscle liver, milk and also in foetuses.
 The authors could show that PFCAs especially accumulate in protein rich compartments such as blood and liver and that the TMF of PFCAs correlates with the partitioning behaviour between protein and water and protein and air.
-Comparisons of different food webs show that the TMF is below one in the case of piscivorous food webs if air breathing organisms are excluded but becomes larger than one if air breathing organisms are taken into account (see Table 8) (Kelly et al., 2009).
+Comparisons of different food webs show that the TMF is below one in the case of piscivorous food webs if air breathing organisms are excluded but becomes larger than one if air breathing organisms are taken into account (see Table 11 and Figure 2) (Kelly et al., 2009).

-Loi et al. investigated a subtropical food web in a nature reserve including phytoplankton, zooplankton, gastropod, worm and shrimp, and liver samples of fish and water bird.
+Loi et al. investigated a subtropical food web in a nature reserve including phytoplankton, zooplankton, gastropod, worm and shrimp, and liver samples of fish, and water bird.
 Samples were collected between 2008 and 2010.
+Surface water (n = 12), sediment (n = 6), phytoplankton in general [pooled samples (p) = 3], zooplankton [mainly amphipods and copepods (p = 2)], gastropods (p = 3), worms (p = 10 of 3 families: Capitellidae, p = 5; Nephtyida, p = 3; Sabellidae, p=2), shrimps [p = 4 of 2 species: black tiger prawn (Penaeus monodon), p = 2; sand prawn (Metapenaeusensis), p = 2], fish [n=21 of five species: greymullet (Mugil cephalus), n = 5; ladyfish (Elops saurus), n = 6; Mozambique tilapia (Oreochromis mossambicus), n = 5; small snakehead (Channa asiatica), n =3; flag-tailed glass perchlet (Ambassis miops), p = 2 with each pool consisting of 27 individuals] were collected from a tidal shrimp pond.
 Surface water and sediment samples were collected concurrently with the biota samples.
 BSAF were calculated based on the assumption that sediment was the major exposure pathway for worms.
 The study investigated PFCAs with different chain length.
-C{12} -PFCA was detected in sediment only (Loi et al., 2011).
+C{11} -PFCA was detected in sediment only (Loi et al., 2011).